sul-dlss-deprecated/revs/README.md

     bundle exec cap dev deploy      # for development (revs-dev.stanford.edu, only visible when VPNed)

 You must specify a branch to deploy.
 You can deploy the latest by specifying "master".
 You should never be deploying anything except master to prod.

-## Testing

-You can run the test suite locally by running:

-    rake local_ci

-Your local development SolrWrapper must be started for this to work.
-If your local SolrWrapper is stopped, start it with:

-    rake solr:start

 ## Git Development Strategy